 SWOT analysis is a technique business managers should use.
 We've mentioned elsewhere the various pitfalls people fall into.
 Many people focus on what they know and tend to ignore the rest.
 In a large business, most jobs tend to be fairly narrow in their focus, and the slack is someone else's job.

 We're sorry to say that this doesn't work in smaller businesses.
 The chances are if you neglect an area, no-one else will pick it up and run with it.
-And as one person (or perhaps part of a very small team), you will not have all of the skills required to manage every facet of the business.
+And as one person (or perhaps part of a very small team), you will not have all the skills required to manage every facet of the business.
 That's actually fine.
 You may not know much about my specialist area - accounting.
-You can employ any one of a large number of people to help out there - it's a question of finding the right ones for you and your business.
+You can employ any one of many people to help out there - it's a question of finding the right ones for you and your business.